comp110-lytle/comp110/site/resources/practice/while-loops-functions.md

 ## Conceptual

+1. What happens if the condition of a `while` loop is initially `False`?

+a.
+The loop will run once.
+b.
+The loop will not run at all.
+c.
+The loop will run infinitely.
+d.
+The loop will throw an error.

+2. If a while loop statement starts with, `while condition:`, what must `condition` evaluate to for the following `while` loop to execute at least once?
+What *type* is `condition`?

+## Diagram

 1. Produce a memory diagram for the following code snippet, being sure to include its stack and output.

 ```